dashingvinit/SafeShetra/README.md

 # SafeShetra
 SIH 2023 winners PS1505

 Developed a software solution for protection and prevention from industrial aerial hazards and fire spread.
-Applied Machine Learning to predict the spread of the gas in accordance of -
+Applied Machine Learning to predict the spread of the gas in accordance with -
 * Gas_Weight
 * Gas_Density
 * Wind Speed